 We use the most advanced surgical and microsurgical techniques available to maximize the function and appearance of the lower extremities, with an emphasis on limb-sparing procedures.

-Indications for Lower Extremity Reconstruction
+Who is a Good Candidate for Lower Extremity Reconstruction

 Preparing for Lower Extremity Surgery